zpelgrims/lentil/www/readme.md

 	- It should be clear on products/content page which ones they already own

-- [x] Add a filter function
+- [ ] Add a filter function
-	- Filters based on company, product or year.
-These options can easily be changed.
+	- [x] Filters based on company, product or year.
+These options can easily be changed
+	- [ ] Filter based on company: provide checkboxes for the companies that you want to display
+	- [ ] Year: from min to max
+	- [ ] Focal length: from min to max

-- [x] Payment model
+- [ ] Payment model
-	- Paypal is great, but it would be best to also support credit/debit cards since the primary target are studios, not necessarily individuals.
+	- [x] Paypal is great, but it would be best to also support credit/debit cards since the primary target are studios, not necessarily individuals.
+	- [ ] Create a cart so people can do checkouts of multiple lenses at once

+- [ ] Lens expansion on-click

 - [x] Add ownership of lenses to user model after confirmed payment